 Notes

-- This recipe is easiest followed by doing all the prep work first.
+- This recipe is easiest by doing all the prep work first.
 Once that is done, it is a snap to make.

 Made this tonight with some pre-cooked shrimp we had leftover from New Year’s.
 I slipped the tails off and used them instead of the raw shells, and just heated the shrimp up in the sauce for a shorter time than we would for raw shrimp.
 So good and so easy!
 We served it over thin spaghetti with broccoli on the side.
 Great recipe!